dino0320/dino0320.github.io/docs/_posts/web-server-application/nginx/setting-nginx-log-to-stdout/en/2025-07-11-setting-nginx-log-to-stdout-en.md

 The `main` after `access_log` refers to the log format defined in the `log_format` directive within `nginx.conf`.
 The `notice` after `error_log` specifies the minimum log level.
 Logs at `notice` level and above will be output.

-With that, we’ve confirmed the locations of the log files.
+With that, we've confirmed the locations of the log files.

 ## 2. Create symbolic links to standard output
-To output logs to standard output, we’ll create symbolic links from the log files to standard output and error output.
+To output logs to standard output, we'll create symbolic links from the log files to standard output and error output.

-We’ll link the access log to standard output and the error log to standard error.
+We'll link the access log to standard output and the error log to standard error.
 Modify the Dockerfile used to build the Docker image that installs NGINX as follows:

 `Dockerfile` :